Sacred 3: Gameplay

 There are a variety of classes to choose from but those from Sacred 2: Fallen Angel have not returned.
 They were replaced by the Safiri Warrior and Ancarian Lancer.
 Some of the environments from the previous game made a return such as Castle Braverock.

 Sacred 3 has four player co-op online and offline.
 Each ally has his or her own distinct set of active and passive skills.
 Everyone has a small number of abilities to equip at a time to keep the team from getting overpowered and may allow the combining of team powers to give the player additional ways to take down foes.

 Plot

-Seraphim – guardians of the legendary "Heart of Ancaria" and their sacred bond between its people had kept the land at peace for centuries, but they've since been forgotten.
+Seraphim – guardians of the "Heart of Ancaria" – and their sacred bond between its people had kept the land at peace for centuries, but they've since been forgotten.
 Lord Zane – ruler of the Ashen Empire – allied himself with Demons, striving to open the gates to the underworld.
 Bound together by the chains of this evil empire, a resistance of Heroes was forged.

 Players will need to defeat the oppressive ruler of Ashen Empire, Zane Ashen, and keep him from obtaining a powerful artifact known as the Heart of Ancaria.